UC Hospitality - Serial Box

 Legacy Setup

-This page describes the legacy method of connecting the Serial Box to UC Hospitality.
+This section describes the legacy method of connecting the Serial Box to UC Hospitality.
 For the updated method, see the UC Hospitality Setup and Installation section.

 A serial box can be used on UC Hospitality with a straightforward setup.